mnapo/lunatic/docs.md

 * Layer: pop() -> removes the last layer in layers
 * num: get_output(R_Vector: input) -> retrieves the scalar that results from the dot product between the last hidden layer and the output one
 * table: layers -> layers appended to the network

+### Document
+Inherits ClassPrototype

+### DocumentProperty
+Inherits ClassPrototype

+### Vocabulary
+Inherits ClassPrototype

+## Tests (./tests/)
+### and, or
+Tests for perceptron type Units, that compute logical functions based on their inputs

+### xor
+Uses a neural network which units have predefined weights and biases to compute XOR logical function

+### vector_operations
+Shows how R_Vector class works (dot product, vectorial sum, tostring)